Order Recipe Book

 Turtle Lake Community Farm

 This is our two-acre, out-of-town site, located near the actual Turtle Lake about four miles out of town.
 At this site we have two greenhouses where we grow year round to supplement our lunches, an orchard of over 100 fruiting trees and shrubs, chemical-free and happy beehives and many organic gardens.
-We provide work-study internships here and host a variety of workshops and classes on Permaculture, organic gardening and wild food foraging.
+Our gardens are artistic expressions of an ongoing dance between the wild species, permaculture design, beauty and abundance.
+We honor all life wild and cultivated plants at the farm.
+Our gardens include a labyrinth garden, eight spoke wheel celtic sun and moon garden, spirals, hearts, peace gardens and other wonderful and wild shapes centered around fruit trees, edible shrubs, and perennial medicinal and edible plants.

 How do we get to the farm?